Bug #5722

 9 Volt becomes _9_Volt.

-Updated by Matt Jones almost 12 years ago
+Updated by Matt Jones about 12 years ago

 I don't understand why this is an issue.
 Records are standard dictionary type data structures, and any string key value containing Unicode characters should be allowed.
 To do otherwise is stomping on the key space in ways that are just too constraining.